minicreative/third-person-project/_projects/daily-record-recovery-project.md

 order: 1
 primary_image: "/uploads/DailyRecord.jpg"
 explore_buttons:
-  - title: The History of the Daily Record
-    description: Learn more about the history of Wilmington's Daily Record
-    link: "/daily-record-history/"
-    class: half
-  - title: Recovering the Daily Record
-    description: Read the story of Third Person Project's efforts to recover the Daily Record
-    link: "/daily-record-recovery/"
-    class: half
   - title: Archived Issues
     description: View scans and transcripts of recovered Daily Record issues
     link: "/archives/"